Skip to main content

 • Content migration tool: Use cms* pattern for all CMS-related schemas

-When your environment client has Source API access, you can optionally restrict it to specific source group and entity type combinations:
+You can also optionally restrict Query API access to specific auto-indexed source group and entity type combinations:

-• All sources (default) - Access to all source entities
+• All sources (default) - Access to all auto-indexed source entities

 • Specific combinations - Access only to selected source group + entity type pairs (e.g., cms:page, shop:product)